 Hello there.
-I’m Matt from over on A Link to the Matt.
+I’m Matt from over on Normal Happenings.
 In the spirit of our blog partnership, Megan and I are doing a guest post exchange.
 Oftentimes, I discuss topics on my blog of a more practical or philosophical nature.
 So it’s rejuvenating to be able to just geek out about things here on a blog that’s all about geeking out.
-We’re publishing these articles at the same time, so you can go here to see Megan’s post over on A Link to the Matt.
+We’re publishing these articles at the same time, so you can go here to see Megan’s post over on Normal Happenings.

 So I have a confession to make.
 I love the video game Animal Crossing.
 I can’t get enough of it.
 From designing my own home to finding fossils to interacting with my neighbors, there’s something incredibly fulfilling about playing Animal Crossing: New Leaf.
 In fact, since I got my 3DS, I’ve spent more time playing New Leaf than other game.
 Even more than Zelda, which, you know, I named my blog after.

 But why?
 What makes Animal Crossing so special?
 The answer lies in its longitude.
 This game is not a series of objectives and combat.
 There is not a single bit of physical combat in the game.
 No, Animal Crossing is a pristine example of life.
 It’s what life would be like if life was free of frustration and strife.